 This was my easy-going Sunday look.
 The top is from Express.
 The ankle jeans are from Chico’s last year.
 The bag is a couple of years old from Finley House Couture in Blowing Rock.
 The shoes were by Vince Camuto about five years ago.
 The sunglasses are by Dolce & Gabbana.
 Makeup and skincare by Beautycounter.

 Today’s post is not the usual travel or wardrobe scoop, so grab your readers and a cup of tea.

 Neither my sister nor I have children, which means there is no one to pass along all the hard-learned lessons of my life, so I blog.
 I want to save you fifty years of research, trial, and errors (lots of them!) as well as thousands of wasted dollars by sharing some of the most important things I have learned.

-Because it is so important, I have often shared posts about what I eat and why in hopes that it will inspire others to seek a healthier way of eating.
+Because it is so important, I have often shared posts about what I eat and why to inspire others to seek a healthier way of eating.

 First: Only eat regular meals at appointed times.
 Do not graze or snack.
 Instead, sit down and reward yourself with a feast of highly nutritious, primarily plant-based foods.
 Include seeds, nuts, grains, fruits, or vegetables in every meal so that you give your body what it needs.
 If seeds are a problem for you, try grinding them in a coffee grinder, which you use only for that purpose.
 Then, you can sprinkle them on oatmeal, salads, and vegetables.
 (Always consult with your physician before embarking upon any significant changes to your diet.)

 Second: You may be much more thirsty than hungry.
 Drink lots of filtered water from a glass all day long.
 (You would be wise to avoid plastic and microwave ovens.)